 Note: The federal lifetime unified estate and gift tax exemption is $5.45 million effective Jan.
 1, 2016.

-A program of gift-giving can help reduce the size of your taxable estate, provide financial assistance to your family, and, since you make these gifts while you're alive, allow you the pleasure of knowing you are assisting your loved ones.
+A program of gift-giving can help reduce the size of your taxable estate, provide financial assistance to your family, and, since you make these gifts while you're alive, give you the pleasure of knowing you are assisting your loved ones.

 There are no restrictions on who you may make gifts to.
-In addition to your family members, you may make gifts to any individual up to $13,000 per year without affecting your gift tax exemption.
+In addition to your family members, you may make gifts to any individual up to $14,000 per year without affecting your gift tax exemption.
 These gifts are not tax-deductible for you, or income taxable to the recipient.

 A person may give away in excess of $14,000 per year to any recipient if the gift is made directly to a medical provider or educational institution for that recipient's benefit.
 For example, you may pay your granchild's annual college tuition of $30,000 without in any way impacting your unified credit, provided you write the check directly to the school, in addition to giving $14,000 to your grandchild in the same year.
 None of these gifts would affect your lifetime gift tax exemption.

 A Credit Shelter trust (also known as the A-B Trust or Bypass Trust) may be beneficial if you are married and your combined marital assets exceed the current estate tax exclusion (the amount you can pass on to your heirs free of estate taxes).
 The exclusion as of January 1, 2016 is $5.45 million per individual.
 In addition to keeping your estate out of probate, this type of Trust allows both your and your spouse's estate tax exclusions to be used, thus effectively doubling what can be passed on to heirs estate tax-free.